stackbit-projects/caring-whale-02202/content/pages/pricing.md

         content: >
           You can check out our classes here at [**https://lu.ma/pluto-academy**](https://lu.ma/pluto-academy)
-      - title: Viverra nam libero justo laoreet sit?
+      - title: What if my child's laptop hangs in the middle of the class?
         content: >-
           In tellus integer feugiat scelerisque.
 Aliquam eleifend mi in nulla posuere.
 Bibendum neque egestas congue quisque egestas.
 Mauris sit